 My name is Liamorandus Fianna, but I go by Liam Walsh now.
 I’m two hundred eleven years old, give or take fortnight.
 At the time of my birth, my parents still adhered to the Julian calendar out of spite to British Empire, so I am not certain of my exact birthday in the Gregorian sense.
 But I digress.

-Ether is the energy from which all matter and energy is formed.
+Ether is the primordial substance from which all matter and energy is formed.
 Physics calls these particles by various names, but modern scientists are unable to achieve what ethermages can by will, focus, and an assload (or is it shitload?) of discipline.
 Magic is a dying art, but you can still see some at work in the world if you look closely.
 From a parent sensing their baby’s angst across vast distances to a grandma lifting a car from atop an injured child, ether is internalized and burnt.
 This sort of use of ether is called intuited magic and is largely employed by animals and people in great need or distress.
 Those of us fortunate enough to have received the proper training can harness these energies at will and do so liberally.

 My phone rang as I finished pulling on my trousers and stepping into my thongs.
 No damn it, they are called flip-flops now.
 I ran to the bar in the kitchen and sighed when I saw Aiden’s name on the screen.
 I slid the bar to answer.

 “For the last time,” I said, putting him on speaker.
 “I am not coming back to the Collective.
 Not for a while.
 I—”